fringemonkey89/NoSql-Social-Network/README.md

 # NoSql-Social-Network API

 ## Description
+The backend of this social media site is powered by MongoDB, serving as a NoSQL database for storing user accounts, friend connections, thought creation and deletion, and reactions to thought posts.

 ## Technologies and Languages Used
 - Node.js
 - Express.js
 - MongoDB
 - Mongoose

 ## Installation
 Follow the steps below to install this application:
 - Download NodeJs and make sure you have access to MongoDB